-Perfect destination for adventure seekers and wildlife enthusiasts
+Perfect destination for adventure, bird watching and wildlife enthusiasts

 Here is a little practical information about the destination to help with your planning, but please do contact us with any questions that you might have.